VladSavka/Livestreamfails/README.md

 In current project Dependency Injection was implemented manually ( see “Injection” class) to keep it simple.
 In production projects I would rather use Dagger 2 for DI or similar tool

+Also UI and Unit tests are missing right now due to lack of time, but it's realy important to write them

 Minimum sdk version is set to 19 (Android 4.4) to cover most android devices

 List of known bugs: